BhavyaNayak04/Blood-Bank-Management-System/README.md

 Welcome!

-This project is a full-stack application built with React.js with Vite for the frontend, Node.js for the backend, and MySQL as the database using XAMPP.
+This project is a full-stack application built with React.js + Vite for the frontend, Node.js for the backend, and MySQL as the database using XAMPP.

 ## Prerequisites